 Health Benefits of Keto Hamburger Buns

-Most bread products are packed with refined ingredients and additives.
-Making these keto hamburger buns from scratch means you get to skip the fillers and preservatives, and whatever other cost-saving tactics the food industry is using to save a buck.
+Most store-bought bread products are packed with refined flour and unnecessary ingredients.
+Making these low-carb hamburger buns from scratch means you get to skip the fillers and preservatives.

-Low magnesium has been linked to type 2 diabetes, metabolic syndrome, elevated inflammation markers, heart disease, migraine headaches, and osteoporosis.
+Low magnesium levels have been linked to type 2 diabetes, metabolic syndrome, elevated inflammation markers, heart disease, migraine headaches, and osteoporosis.
 Cells low in magnesium can even trigger systemic inflammation, which is the root cause of nearly every modern metabolic disease — no injury, virus, or bacteria needed[*][*].

 Altogether, magnesium has an essential role in over 300 cellular reactions.
 But this busy nutrient needs to be replenished often, so make sure to get these keto hamburger buns in your food rotation[*][*].

-These hamburger buns are not your typical store-bought buns.
+These yummy keto burger buns are not your typical store-bought buns.
 Instead of high-carb, low-calorie bread, these buns are packed with fat and protein — perfect for a low-carb diet.

-And last but not least, they have a prep time and cook time of just 20-minutes and a total carbohydrate count of just 2.4 grams per serving.
-And they’re packed with protein.
-Perfect for your low-carb, keto lifestyle.
+Last but not least, they have a prep time and cook time of just 20 minutes, have a total carbohydrate count of just 2.4 grams per serving, and are packed with protein — perfect for your low-carb, keto lifestyle.

-For more free recipes and keto meal plans, check out the Keto Kickstart — a 30-day program to get you into ketosis easily and painlessly.Print
+For more free recipes and keto meal plans, check out the Perfect Keto recipe library.Print

 Cheesy Keto Hamburger Buns

-These keto hamburger buns made with almond flour, cream cheese, and sesame seeds are low-carb, gluten-free, and only 2.4 net carbs.
+These keto hamburger buns made with almond flour, cream cheese, and sesame seeds.
+They’re also low-carb, gluten-free, and only 2.4 net carbs.

 - Total Time: 20 minutes